 So, just like the team here at CoffeeGrindGuru.com try not to associate the word ‘single’ with the word ‘coffee’ nor do we like to state ‘cheap’ around either of those terms.

 But when it all comes down to it, isn’t the whole idea of the homebrew to keep things, er, cheap?

-So, in that spirit, we bring to you, o’ money-minded coffee consumer, quite possibly, the cheapest single serve coffee maker out there, or the Primula Single Serve Coffee Brew Buddy.
+So, in that spirit, we bring to you, o’ money-minded coffee consumer, quite possibly, the cheapest single serve coffee maker out there or the Primula Single Serve Coffee Brew Buddy.

-Right, so like we said, the key feature for this MTO mug o’ joe is its price point.
+Right, so as we said, the key feature for this MTO mug o’ joe is its price point.
 Not only does it come in at well under $10, but it is also able to be used for tea, soup, oatmeal, and the like.

 It’s great for the office worker who might not have free access to the canteen as well as the camper just looking to get some sips of the good stuff between huts and hikes.

 Additionally, it’s easy to pack in luggage whether that’s for corporate travel or more campsite fun.

 The finely woven mesh basket means that not only can you save on the cost of k-cups (which, again, run around 60 cents per cup o’joe or tea or hot cocoa), but you can still serve up a single-origin or a nice blended varietal whenever the mood strikes you.

 This means you can still make good use of your burr coffee grinder and serve up an MTO coffee after purchasing your favorite ethically sourced beans from the local grocery or directly from the smallholder farmer.